General Data Protection Regulation

 Keep your confidential data private; data breaches pose a serious threat to businesses affecting both their reputation and GDPR compliance.

-Netitude provides secure and fully-indexed file and emails archiving services with tamper-resistant chains of custody to support data governance and resilience.
+Netitude provides secure and fully-indexed file and email archiving services with tamper-resistant chains of custody to support data governance and resilience.
 The search results are fast and comprehensive; even your backups will have backups.

-If you would like strategic IT advice to ensure you have the right tools, procedures and policies in place for GDPR simply call 0333 241 2323 or get in touch to arrange a visit or call from one of our IT specialists.
+If you would like strategic IT advice to ensure you have the right tools, procedures and policies in place for GDPR, simply call 0333 241 2323 or get in touch to arrange a visit or call from one of our IT specialists.

-References: General Data Protection Regulation (GDPR) | IT PRO
+References: IT PRO